limones1319/real-estate-search-engine/README.md

 	- repara_contact.php: APIs for reclassifying contacts
 	- repara_locatie.php: reclassifying locations
 	- rezultate.php: main model for searching and displaying results

+Controllers:

+	- comentarii.php: controller for displaying and storing user comments.
+	- contact.php: This is a contact form.
+	- dm.php: This is the main controller that is displaying the first page, searching results, displaying price charts, and logging
+	- fintern.php: This is a backend controller to display and test crawled pages

 Views: